alphalemon/alphalemon-docs/add-custom-block.rst

 ---------------

 A Block represents a content displayed on a web page.
-In addiction an **App-Block** includes the editor to manage the block itself by AlphaLemon CMS, when the editor is active.
+In addiction an **App-Block** includes the editor to manage the block itself by AlphaLemon CMS, when the page is in editing mode.

 An App-Block could still be used outside AlphaLemon CMS as web page element.